DarylBuckle/react-oauth2-authcode-provider/README.md

 }
 ```

-See the [Example](./example) for an application of this component.
-This showcases a few different use cases, and you can see this in action whilst hooked up to a test Auth0 server.
+See the [Examples](./example) for an application of this component.
+This showcases a few different use cases all in one single page application, and you can see this in action whilst hooked up to a test Auth0 server.

-Build the Example with `npm install` and then `npm start` to start the development server at [http://localhost:3000](http://localhost:3000).
+Build the Examples with `npm install` and then `npm start` to start the development server at [http://localhost:3000](http://localhost:3000).

 Or view the online example at [https://darylbuckle.github.io/react-oauth2-authcode-provider](https://darylbuckle.github.io/react-oauth2-authcode-provider).

+A simple example that always requires authentication can also be found at [https://github.com/darylbuckle/react-oauth2-authcode-provider-test](https://github.com/darylbuckle/react-oauth2-authcode-provider-test).

 ## Props